-Raspberry Jello Fluff has always been on my Easter Dinner Menu.
-It is the perfect touch of sweetness in the midst of a very savory and salty dinner.
+Raspberry Jell-O Fluff is the perfect touch of sweetness in the midst of a very savory and salty dinner.

 Please don’t forget the Deviled Eggs!
-This is one thing I definitely look forward to.
-And don’t serve them as an appetizer… serve them with the dinner.
+This is one dish your guests will look forward to.

 You probably already have 1000 boiled and dyed Easter eggs from your kids Easter crafts (use the 5-5-5 Instant Pot Hard Boiled Egg recipe for the very best hard boiled eggs).
 Crack those up and you are left with lightly colored eggs that the kids will love to see on the table.